JATOS/JATOS_docs/versioned_docs/version-3.11.1/Overview/Contact-us.md

 JATOS has a dedicated subforum within the [CogSci.nl forum](https://forum.cogsci.nl/categories/jatos).
 This platform centralizes various cognitive science tools and aims to streamline communication.

-### Slack

-Join our community by getting an invite to the [JATOS Slack workspace](https://communityinviter.com/apps/jatosworkspace/jatos-slack).

 ### GitHub Issues

 If you encounter a bug or have a suggestion for a new feature to improve JATOS, please consider opening a [GitHub issue](https://github.com/JATOS/JATOS/issues).